About the Artist

 Impact of edge type, and pitfall trap modification on spider diversity retention in central Albertan agroecosystems, K. Kent., B. Mori., J. Pinzon, Expected 2025

-“Lots of Lovely Legs” Illustrated Spider Children’s book, first draft completed 2015, revising painted illustrations
+“Lots of Lovely Legs” Illustrated Spider Children’s book, first ed. completed 2015, revising painted illustrations

 Artist Biography